lucaswinningham/intention/README.md

 `writable` sets publicity of setter

-`hidden` `readable` false, `writable` false, `withheld` true, good for injected dependencies
+`hidden` `readable` false, `writable` false, `withheld` true

 `expected`? expect the key but do nothing with / ignore it, for bypassing `strict`

-`field` proc ran to calculate from existing, always run after non fields?, serialized?
+`field` proc that's given to `default`, `hidden`, good for injected dependencies / calculated attributes -- as in attributes that will never be given values in the input hash.
+Note: If a value _is_ given in the input hash, that value will be assigned as the value for the attribute (for testing).

 `dumps` run outgoing value serialization for `to_h` (if applicable)